Have you ever wondered why you can no longer remain anonymous?

 “To some extent, city life has bred anonymity.
 Today, even in a major city, every one of us leaves breadcrumbs that an investigator can follow.”

 Anonymity has a wrong side as well.
-In a Carnegie Mellon survey, 53% of interviewees admitted to malevolent actions such as hacking or harassing other internet users. “socially undesirable activities” such as browsing sites depicting violence or pornography or illegally downloading data.
+In a Carnegie Mellon survey, 53% of interviewees admitted to evil actions such as hacking or harassing other internet users and “socially undesirable activities” such as browsing sites depicting violence or pornography or illegally downloading data.

-While most people prefer to keep sensitive information like bank accounts and medical records private.
-There are signs that some people are willing to sacrifice complete anonymity for the sake of the greater good.
+While most people prefer to keep sensitive information like bank accounts and medical records private, there are signs that some are willing to sacrifice complete anonymity for the greater good.

 Americans and Privacy.